 Phases 1, 2 and 3 of the Big Creek Greenway located in Forsyth County span from McFarland Parkway to Bethelview Road for approximately 6.8 miles (click here for a map of Phases 1, 2 and 3).
 When the future Phases 4 and 5 are completed, the greenway will span approximately 15 miles in Forsyth County.

-WHERE CAN THE GREENWAY BE ACCESSED?
+WHERE AND WHEN CAN THE GREENWAY BE ACCESSED?

 Trail Head - 5120 Bethelview Road offers bathrooms and parking